english-blog/english-blog.github.io/_posts/2011-04-17-happier-than-god-turn-ordinary-life-into-an-extraordinary-experience-neale-donald-walsch-book-review.md

 16. Sing
 17. Know what to do when things are really bad

 Some of these may not make sense at first.
 If you read the explanations, you would agree.
-Its is true that you will feel happier after reading this book.
+It is true that you will feel happier after reading this book.
 I closed this book with a smile on my face.
-I wish you should have similar experience.
+I wish you should have a similar experience.
 Order the book now !!!